cjsauer/brand-flakes/README.md

 You can run the server by changing to the `server/` directory and running the `./start` script.
 Be sure to have [meteor installed](https://www.meteor.com/install).

+### Tests

 You can run the tests by changing to the server's `app/` directory and running `gagarin`.
 This will run all tests, including server-side tests, client-side tests (example app, app creation), and the brand-flakes.js script itself.

+### Building

 To build the main `brand-flakes.js` script and its dependencies into one minified file, run `gulp build`.
-This task outputs the minified file into `server/app/public/brand-flakes.min.js` and begins watching for any file changes in the `src/` directory.
+This task outputs the minified and stripped file into `server/app/public/brand-flakes.min.js`.
+You may also choose to run `gulp build-dev` which does not minify or strip the srouce, and begins watching for any file changes in the `src/` directory.

 From their it will be served for public consumption.
 The delivery method is identical to how Google Analytics serves its tracking script.
 See [this post here](http://code.stephenmorley.org/javascript/understanding-the-google-analytics-tracking-code/) to understand how it works.